captbaritone/jordaneldredge.com/_posts/2014-01-23-testing-emails-with-codeception.md

 their project.

 Take a look at the project on GitHub: [MailCatcher Codeception Helper].
-Once you have [MailCatcher] installed, it's just a matter of downloading the file, and adding a few lines to your configuration.
+Once you have [MailCatcher] installed, its just a matter of downloading the file, and adding a few lines to your configuration.

 [MailCatcher's API to test sent emails]: http://codeception.com/12-15-2013/testing-emails-in-php